 After finishing Draft 4 we asked one of our classmates to review it and comment on what she liked and disliked about it.
 Here is the screen castify we filmed with her:

 On the 28th of June we had an industry professional come in to watch our video and teach us how to do effects that we wanted but were unsure about how to do.
-Using his expertise we were able to learn hot to apply and about colour correction, stabilisation and how to create a “ghost effect”.
+Using his expertise we were able to learn how to apply and about colour correction, stabilisation and creating a “ghost effect”.

 We used colour correction through the lumetri colour effect to make our video more aesthetically pleasing to look at and to highlight the colours in our sets.
-The red of our costume and props is important as they represent the love and anger our character feels.
+The red of our costume and props is important as they represent the love and anger our character feels towards her boyfriend and helps to convey our story through semiotics.
+We also used the colours to make our video look more stylized and edgy which are characteristics often found in our genre.

 We also were taught how to stabilize shots by using the warp stabilizer in premiere pro.
 By using this we are able to create more stable shots which makes our video easier to watch.